 In seedlings, plant out broccoli, cabbage and most brassicas (with protection from cabbage moths), lettuces, endive, radiccio, swede, tatsoi, turnips and corn salad.
 Put out beer traps for slugs and snails, or don the gumboots for a snail stomp on wet nights.

-Featured Permaculture principle: Design from Patterns to Details
+Permaculture principle #7: Design from pattern to detail

 Subtropical July Garden Guide